 Since 1998, ZRT has tested the hormones of 1.25 million women around the world.

-Menopause is not a single point in time when hormone production is switched off for good, but a gradual evolution that brings an end to female fertility.
-The ultimate pause in ovarian function is a normal feature of growing older that reshapes the way women think and feel as they phase into their “second adulthood.”
+Menopause is not a single point in time when hormone production is switched off, but a gradual decline that brings an end to female fertility.
+During menopause, a woman’s levels of estrogen and progesterone diminish – leading to a lack of menstrual periods.

 The right balance of hormones is vital to a woman’s health.
 But in menopause, when levels are dropping, a deficiency of one hormone can trigger a relative excess of another and result in common imbalances such as:

 Results in mood swings, migraines, fat gain in hips and thighs